Roselands, New South Wales: Demographics

-According to the 2016 Census, 44.5 per cent of Roselands residents stated they had been born overseas.
-Lebanon was the birthplace of the most foreign-born residents in Roselands at 5 per cent, followed by those born in People's Republic of China at 3.8 per cent.
+According to the 2021 Census, 43.5% of Roselands residents stated they had been born overseas.
+Lebanon was the birthplace of the most foreign-born residents in Roselands at 5.4%, followed by those born in People's Republic of China at 3.8%.

-In terms of ethnicity, the largest group in 2016 were those claiming Greek ancestry with 12.4 per cent of the responses, followed by those claiming Lebanese background at 12.3 per cent, and thirdly by those claiming Australian descent with 11.3 per cent.
+In terms of ethnicity, the largest group in 2021 were those claiming Lebanese ancestry with 15.7% of the responses, followed by those claiming Greek background at 15.0%, and thirdly by those claiming Australian descent with 13.6%.

-English only is the most common home language in Roselands, used by a plurality of 35.9 per cent of residents, followed by Arabic – the home language of 16.6 per cent – and Greek spoken by 12.2 per cent at home.
+English only is the most common home language in Roselands, used by a plurality of 36.2% of residents, followed by Arabic – the home language of 16.9% – and Greek spoken by 11.9% at home.

-According to the census, Christianity was the most followed faith in Roselands with 60.5 per cent of residents reporting that they were Christian.
-However, Christians in the area belong to many denominations, with the largest proportions being Catholic at 24.3 per cent, Orthodox with 17.3 per cent.
-Islam is the second largest religious group, accounting for 18.8 per cent of residents.
+According to the census, Christianity was the most followed faith in Roselands with 56.7% of residents reporting that they were Christian.
+However, Christians in the area belong to many denominations, with the largest proportions being Catholic at 23.6%, then Orthodox with 18.5%.
+Islam is the second largest religious group, accounting for 22.6% of residents.